 Donnauworth, in Southern Bavaria.
 Captured from the German Army as an operating breeding farm by our Third Army, the stud farm was used as a

+remount depot and continued to operate.
 Colonel Fred L. Hamilton, Chief of the American Army Remount, knowing the Remount situation in the U.S. was far from satisfactory, headed for

 Europe upon hearing of the German horses that were in the American Zone.
 Hamilton visited breeding farms at Altefeld, Monsbach and Donnauworth

 and spent over a month studying the horses qualities.
 He then selected 152 horses for return to the U.S. Fifty of these were Hungarians taken